jakob-bagterp/browserist/docs/user-guide/navigation/window-size.md

     The size of the browser window is limited by several factors, including the operating system, the screen resolution of the monitor, and the different minimum sizes of different browser types.
 The resizing methods can therefore only attempt to set a specific size where possible.

 #### Size
-How to set the browser window to a specific size if possible:
+How to set the browser window to a specific size, if possible:

 ```python linenums="1"
 from browserist import Browser